The lecture by Theaster Gates opened with a song.

-In the beginning of the lecture, Theaster talked about two areas of focus early in his adult life.
+At the beginning of the lecture, Theaster talked about two areas of focus early in his adult life.
 One is his academic study of Urban Planning.
 Second his multiple years of study in Japan of ceramics.
-He says, I have "clay in my veins."
+He says I have "clay in my veins."

 It seems that Gates is much better at creating a conceptual structure around his work based on his own cultural legacy as a black man in America.
 Read more about Dave the Potter's role in an exhibition at the Milwaukee Art Museum and decide for yourself.
 Better yet, listen to his lecture at the Opening night at the Milwaukee Art Museum.

-AT Kohler Artist in Residency program, Gates' background as a Urban Planner took a stronger role as he organized the Kohler Union Workers into a gospel choir.
-Industrial workers that may not go to art museums sing about bowls, jars and teapots, and bring the "whole body into the world of clay."
+At Kohler Artist in Residency program, Gates' background as an Urban Planner took a stronger role as he organized the Kohler Union Workers into a gospel choir.
+Industrial workers that may not go to art museums, sing about bowls, jars, and teapots, and bring the "whole body into the world of clay."
 This seems like a natural for Gates.

 More recent work with wood is an outcome of his "urban planning background."
-He buys old buildings in his neighborhood, guts the buildings using work force development workers, offering training and jobs to untrained labors.
-This is a one man, grass roots urban renewal initiative - one building at a time.
+He buys old buildings in his neighborhood, guts the buildings using workforce development workers, offering training and jobs to untrained laborers.
+This is a one-man, grassroots urban renewal initiative - one building at a time.

 The old materials reclaimed from the buildings are re-used in his artwork creating the SHOE SHINE STANDS.
-There is a "value added" to these reclaimed materials which add depth to the concepts behind his work.
+There is a "value-added" to these reclaimed materials which adds depth to the concepts behind his work.
 If you ever have the opportunity to see Theaster Gates give a lecture, don't miss it.
 This was one of a few lectures during Craft Forward that delighted and inspired the audience.

 As with most of the lectures, the Q & A was much too short to expand the conversation.
 There were a few good comments that I will save for my final review.

-You can read all the comments by emiko oye about Theaster Gates on Crafthaus.
+You can read emiko oye's post about Theaster Gates on Crafthaus.
 Thank you to emiko for providing the video clip from Craft Forward.